ERAS Photo / Medical Residency Application Photo / ResidencyCAS Headshot

-This article outlines the ERAS Photo Guidelines, including official AAMC specifications, best practices, and common errors to avoid when preparing and uploading your ERAS or ResidencyCAS photo.
+This article outlines ERAS Photo Guidelines in detail, including official AAMC specifications, best practices, and common errors to avoid when preparing and uploading your ERAS or ResidencyCAS photo.

 According to the AAMC (Association of American Medical Colleges), which administers ERAS, your photo must meet the following standards: